superramya/DA_portfolio_project2/README.md

 ### Analysis Findings/Results

-Note - Currency is represented in Indian Rupees.
+Note: The currency used in the analysis is represented in Indian Rupees.

-1. Below are the findings of Revenue contribution and Profit contribution of all the markets, customerss and products in 2020.
-Also, it shows the revenue trend of the year 2020 as an example.
+1. Here are the findings for the revenue contribution and profit contribution of all markets, customers, and products in 2020.
+Additionally, the revenue trend for the year 2020 is illustrated.
-   Although Revenue contribution of Delhi market is high, Profit contribution of mumbai market is at the top.
-Profit margin is higher for Bhubaneshwar market.

-2. The visualization shows the Profit margin of each zone, list of customers table to find out the top and bottom customers and a revenue trend comparing profits of two years 2020 and its previous year.
+   Despite the high revenue contribution of the Delhi market, the Mumbai market leads in profit contribution.
+Furthermore, the Bhubaneshwar market exhibits a higher profit margin.

-   South zone has the hight profit margin whereas North has the lowest.
-Revenue trend shows that the sales profits were decreased from 2019 to 2020.
+2. a) A bar chart illustrating the profit margin of each zone, indicating that the South zone has the highest profit margin while the North zone has the lowest.
+   b) A table displaying the list of customers, allowing for the identification of both top and bottom customers based on revenue.
+  c) A revenue trend graph comparing profits from the years 2020 and its previous year (2019), indicating a decrease in sales profits from 2019 to 2020.